Evan Weinger

-Evan Weinger (born April 18, 1997) is an American professional ice hockey winger who is currently playing with IK Oskarshamn of the HockeyAllsvenskan.
+Evan Weinger (born April 18, 1997) is an American professional ice hockey winger who is currently an unrestricted free agent.
+He last played with Södertälje SK of the HockeyAllsvenskan.
 As an undrafted player, he was signed out of major junior hockey by the San Jose Sharks organization.

 Playing career

 Amateur

 Weinger was born on April 18, 1997, in Los Angeles, California.
 He began his minor hockey career with the Los Angeles Jr. Kings in the Tier 1 Elite Hockey League before being drafted in the 13th round of the 2012 Western Hockey League (WHL) by the Portland Winterhawks.
 He remained with the Jr. Kings for the 2013–14 season, recording 12 goals and 14 assists, before signing with the Winterhawks.
 During his rookie season, Career led team rookies in scoring with seven goals and 19 assists for 26 points in 61 games.
-As a result, he was ranked 161st amongst North American skaters by the NHL Central Scouting Bureau prior to the 2015 NHL Entry Draft.
+As a result, he was ranked 161st amongst North American skaters by the NHL Central Scouting Bureau prior to the 2015 NHL entry draft.

 After going undrafted into the NHL twice, Weinger was signed to an Amateur tryout contract by his hometown Los Angeles Kings and participated in their 2017 training camp.
 Upon being returned to the WHL, Weinger was traded to the Brandon Wheat Kings in exchange for a third round draft choice in the 2018 WHL Bantam Draft on October 10, 2017.
 At the time of the trade, Weinger had played in 187 regular season games and amassed 37 goals, 89 points and 97 penalty minutes.
 During the 2017–18 season, Weinger recorded 50 points in 55 games and signed an American Hockey League (AHL) contract with the San Jose Barracuda to begin his professional career.